thewtex/thesis/introduction/background_and_significance.rst

 Raman spectroscopy is a method that measures the weak scattered signal from a laser light that shifts in frequency due to interactions with characteristic molecular vibrations and rotations [Hanlon2000]_.
-Spectra provide a chemical footprint of biomedical composition.
-Recent developments of optical fiber technology and small diameter probes with sufficient filtering capabilities allows examination real-time *in vivo* acquisition [Motz2006]_.
+Spectra provide a chemical footprint of biochemical composition.
+Recent developments of optical fiber technology and small diameter probes with sufficient filtering capabilities allows real-time *in vivo* acquisition [Motz2006]_.
 The sensitivity and specificity rates for determining carotid and femoral plaque composition were found to be 79% and 85%, respectively [Motz2006]_.
 Near-infrared (NIR) spectroscopy is similar to Raman spectroscopy, but investigates the absorbance